shouravrahman/audioblogai/CASE_STUDY.md

 The application is architected as a modern, full-stack serverless web application, prioritizing developer experience, scalability, and rapid feature development.

--   **Frontend:** A Next.js 15 application using the App Router, hosted on a serverless platform like Vercel or Cloudflare Pages.
+-   **Frontend:** A Next.js 15 application using the App Router, hosted on a serverless platform like Vercel or Netlify.
 -   **Backend Services:** Firebase serves as the core backend for authentication, database, and background job processing.
 -   **AI Integration:** Google's Gemini models, orchestrated through Genkit, provide the generative AI capabilities for transcription, content structuring, and analysis.
 -   **Payments:** Lemon Squeezy is integrated for subscription management and billing.